vitejs/vite/docs/guide/api-vite-environment.md

   // Share state among all environments in dev and build const sharedState = ...

-  const plugin = (environment) => {
+  return {
+    name: 'with-environment-plugins',
+    environmentPlugins(environment) {
       // Isolated state for each environment during dev and build const isolatedState = ...
       return {
-      name: 'isolated-plugin',
+        name: 'per-environment-plugin',
-      transform(code, id) { ... }
+        transform(code, id) { ... },
       }
+    },
+    // Opt-in into a single instance for all environments
+    sharedDuringBuild: true
   }

-  // Opt-in into a single instance for all environments plugin.sharedDuringBuild = true return plugin
 }
 ```